xobserve/xo/Readme.md

 ### Chatting now!
 Open your browser and accsess http://localhost:8080 in two seperate pages,in one page input username A,in other page input username B, then you can start chatting!

+### More(persistent storage)
+Broker uses memory storage by default, if you want to use persistent storage, please install [foundationDB server V5.1.7](https://www.foundationdb.org/download/) , and then edit the broker.yaml,change store.engine from memory to fdb.

 Now Status